CrowsCrowsCrows/Conduct-Code/README.md

 Misbehavior from any community member will not be tolerated.
 Anyone asked to stop misbehaving is expected to comply immediately.

-If a community member engages in misbehavior, the community Discord police may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning.
+If a community member engages in misbehavior, the community Discord Police may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning.

 We want to be making games, not moderating you kids, so don’t waste our time by fuckin’ about.
 We are well meaning (but really, really vengeful) gods.